- Calendar

 In August 1994, the United States Congress designated December 7 as National Pearl Harbor Remembrance Day.
 In November, President Bill Clinton issued a proclamation declaring December 7, 1994, the first National Pearl Harbor Remembrance Day.

-Never again can America be unprepared, or permit an aggressor to threaten our vital interests, or isolate itself from events of global significance.
+Never again can America be unprepared, or allow an aggressor to threaten our vital interests, or isolate itself from events of global significance.

-In schools, special programs focus on educating students about the history of Pearl Harbor.
+• In schools, special programs are hosted to educate students about the history of Pearl Harbor.
 It also teaches young people about the internment and ill-treatment of Japanese Americans.

-There have also been many movies, miniseries, and documentaries about the attack.
-Michael Bay's 2001 movie titled Pearl Harbor is one well-known example.
+• There have also been many films, miniseries, and documentaries about the attack.
+Michael Bay's 2001 movie titled Pearl Harbor is a well-known example.

-In 2021 the hashtag #PearlHarbor trended on social media as people across the country, both young and old, shared their thoughts and reflections on the event with their friends and family.
+In 2021 the hashtag #PearlHarbor trended on social media as people across the country, both young and old, shared their thoughts and reflections at the event with their friends and family. #PearlHarbor trended on social media as people across the country, both young and old, shared their thoughts and reflections at the event with their friends and family.

 Pearl Harbor Remembrance Day - Next years